ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

       {% include feature/item-figure.html objectid="langmann027" width="100" %}
     </div>
     <div class="col-sm">
-      <br>This image shows us another relic of the many past lives of Stanley Park, from a zoo which once existed there.
+      This image shows us another relic of the many past lives of Stanley Park, from a zoo which once existed there.
 As Donaldson says, “Not only were plant species regularly added and replaced in the Stanley Park of the early 20th century; so too were members of the peninsula’s animal population” such as “animals kept in the park zoo (including several deer and a bear notable for its repeated escapes).”
 The existence of such an attraction acts as yet another example of the ways in which the settlers of that time wished to craft a particular image of Stanley Park: full of nature, but only in ways that felt palatable and safe to settlers.
     </div>
   </div>
 </div>

-<small>Image description: Two bears in a cage play around a large tree stump.
-In the background is a third bear in another cage.</small><br><br>
+<center><small>Image description: Two bears in a cage play around a large tree stump.
+In the background is a third bear in another cage.</small></center><br><br>

 <div class="container">
   <div class="row">